 INFJs are characteristically low on Extraversion, leading to less social enthusiasm and assertiveness, and a greater need for occasional solitude and social downtime.

-At the same time, INFJs tend to be high on Big Five Agreeableness, leading to a heightened awareness of the emotional world around them.
+At the same time, INFJs tend to be high on Big Five Agreeableness, with a heightened awareness of the emotional world.
 The higher Agreeableness of INFJs is related to their relatively high compassion, politeness, empathy, and desire to resolve interpersonal conflicts.

 How do other people see and describe INFJs?